 The metrics may involve statistics about the share, reach, sentiment, impact and speed of conversations about the company.
 These parameters can be used to assess the company image and perceptions before and after campaign and measure campaign effectiveness and identify trends that lead to new marketing and product tactics.
 Many tools also offer day parting metrics showing the effectiveness of an outbound message at different times of the day to identify optimum posting time and frequency and some even go further by answering the practical questions of what, when, how and why, making marketers’ social marketing more cohesive and effective.

-To measure the value of your social media activities, you should also look at the overall results your company is generating and carefully examine how social media was engaged in increasing your bottom line through growing revenue and increasing efficiency looking at the incremental revenue after a particular promotion, number of conversions, lead generation effectiveness, number of leads per dollar spent vs. traditional advertising campaigns, and others.
+To measure the value of your social media activities, you should also look at the overall results your company is generating and carefully examine how social media was engaged in increasing your bottom line.
+This can be through growing revenue and increasing efficiency.
+Do this by looking at the incremental revenue after a particular promotion, number of conversions, lead generation effectiveness, number of leads per dollar spent vs. traditional advertising campaigns, etc.

-In the area of Marketing and Communications, Ideya says that social media monitoring tools typically assist organizations in:
+In the area of Marketing and Communications, Ideya says that social media monitoring and listening tools typically assist organizations in:

 I’d add that they’re also useful in getting insight about customer perception of product categories and how your products or services are considered relative to competitors.
 This can help inform new product development.

-Depending on the maturity and complexity of the SMM tools and its key features, the tool can also support social media marketing professionals in social media publishing, business development, sales and lead generation, SMM, analysis and engagement, conversation management, and SEO
+Depending on the maturity and complexity of the SMM platforms and its key features, some tools can also support social media marketing professionals in social media publishing, business development, sales and lead generation, SMM, analysis and engagement, conversation management, and SEO.

-So that’s the 'why' of social media listening tools, but how do you decide?
-Issues to consider when selecting social media tools are summarized in the following table:
+So that’s ‘why, what and how’ of social media technologies, but which do you choose?
+Key features and factors to consider when selecting social media tools are summarized in the following figure:

-The following graph from the Ideya’s Report illustrates how tools differ in terms of product features, but also shows that the SMM technologies are continually introducing new product features.
+The following graph from the Ideya’s Report illustrates how tools differ in terms of product features but also shows that the SMM technologies are continually introducing new product features.

-The number of SMM Tools offering Campaign Management and Monitoring feature has increased significantly in the past several years.
-According to Ideya’s 2016 Report, the number of featured tools offering Campaign Management and Monitoring feature has grown from 68% in 2015 to 73% in 2016, while the number of the tools offering engagement and workflow management capabilities grew by 8% and 7% respectively.
-Similarly, about 78% SMM tools offer API integration - a very valuable option for organizations with complex social media programs, which is eight percent (8%) more than in 2015.
-The above graph also demonstrates increased focus on segmentation by location.
+The number of SMM Tools offering the campaign management and monitoring feature has also increased in the past several years.
+According to the report, the number of featured tools offering campaign management and monitoring feature has grown from 76.9% in 2017 to 78.3% in 2018, while the number of the tools offering publishing and workflow management capabilities grew by 1.3% and 6.3% respectively.